citp/privacy-policy-historical/t/tr/tra/travelweekly.com.md

 In general, NTM does not rent, sell, or share personal information about you with other people or nonaffiliated companies except to provide products or services you have requested, when we have your permission, or under the following circumstances:

-o        We may provide personal information about our users to trusted partners and vendors who work on behalf of or with NTM under confidentiality and similar agreements prohibiting such parties’ further use of the information.
+o        We may provide personal information about our users to trusted partners and vendors who work on behalf of or with NTM under confidentiality and similar agreements prohibiting such parties' further use of the information.
 These companies may use your personal information to help NTM communicate with you about offers from NTM and our marketing partners.
 However, these companies do not have any independent right to use or share this information.

-o        When you register for an educational program, contest, or other promotion that is sponsored by a third party, the third party will be provided personally identifiable information unless otherwise posted in connection with the promotion.
+o        When you register for an educational program, contest, event, virtual tradeshow, or other promotion that is sponsored by a third party, the third party will be provided personally identifiable information unless otherwise posted in connection with the promotion.

 o        NTM may from time to time share personal information such as email addresses with trusted third parties who deliver content that is likely to be of interest to the user and subject to opt-out obligation on the part of such third party.